(Photo by 20th Century Fox/ courtesy Everett Collection)

 Critics Consensus: Wonder Wheel gathers a charming cast in an inviting period setting, but they aren't enough to consistently breathe life into a Woody Allen project that never quite comes together.

-WONDER WHEEL tells the story of four characters whose lives intertwine amid the hustle and bustle of the Coney Island...
+Four peoples' lives intertwine amid the hustle and bustle of the Coney Island amusement park in the 1950s: Ginny, an...
 [More]

 Critics Consensus: In Time's intriguing premise and appealing cast are easily overpowered by the blunt, heavy-handed storytelling.